MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/developer/reference/custom-actions/events-context.md

 ---
-title: Customize the underlying record grid in forecasts
+title: Customize the underlying records grid in forecasts
-description: Customize the underlying record grid in forecasts to make the entire grid or specific fields read-only, disable fields, and show error notifications. ms.date: 06/05/2023 ms.topic: article
+description: Customize the underlying records grid in forecasts to make the entire grid or specific fields read-only, disable fields, and show error notifications. ms.date: 06/05/2023 ms.topic: article
 author: lavanyakr01